 Admission into Clamp Divinity School’s Doctor of Ministry program is based upon meeting academic, professional, and personal requirements.
 Applicants are required to provide the pertinent admission information in order to be considered for admission into the DMIN program.
 Final decisions regarding the acceptance of applicants are made by the DMIN Admission Committee.
 In some cases, the committee may ask for further information or a personal interview prior to a decision regarding admission into the program.

 Official sealed transcripts for all bachelor degrees and graduate degree(s).
 The applicant must hold the basic theological degree (Master of Divinity, Master of Ministry, or its equivalent) from an accredited seminary or graduate school of ministry.
-A minimum of 42 hours of theological graduate study beyond the baccalaureate degree is required.
 Students must have a grade point average of 3.0 on a 4.0 scale.

 Applicants must also have 3 hours of preaching and/or communication at the graduate level.

 3 Recommendation Letters

 Download Here.
 One of the recommendation letters must be from the pastor/minister of the local church where the applicant is currently attending; if the applicant is the pastor, then the letter may come from another leader within the church.